What Does a Criminal Investigator Do?

 Job Responsibilities

-- Collect evidence at crime scenes
+- Collect forensic evidence at crime scenes

 - Interview witnesses